YanivHaliwa/GptLearnMyData/README.md

 python main.py -t
 ```

-If you want the application to learn from new data without retraining the model, you can enter the command `learn!` during the execution of the application.
+To instruct the application to retrain the model during its execution, simply type `learn!` when prompted for a question.

 ## Contributing